$397,500Average Value$306Average Price per Sq Ft16Homes For Sale

 Log cabins with sweeping views of the Blue Ridge Mountains

 Homes in Zionville include properties tucked away in the woods or perched on hillsides with sweeping mountain views.
 “You have really, really impressive views of Grandfather Mountain, Sugar Top, pretty valleys and farmland,” Farthing says.
 Log cabins, farmhouses and ranch-style homes are popular choices in Zionville.
-Homes typically sell for between $335,000 and $675,000, though many real estate sales in this area are for plots of land.
+Homes typically sell for between $335,000 and $675,000, although many local sales are for plots of land.
 Property values vary dramatically depending on the acreage.
 “Zionville is one of the more affordable areas in the High Country in comparison to Blowing Rock or Boone, which tend to command more premium prices,” Farthing says.

 Locals can experience the charm of Appalachian-style homes, blending rustic elegance with modern comfort.